RoxanaDev1/GetStarted-Second/README.md

 - Presentational - A component that does not dispatch events, but get the needed info including onClick callbacks through props.
 We can say it is not store aware component - it should be simple: show the props the component gets.
   An example can be: a notification message where it only shows the notification text.
 - Container - A component that contains a presentational component and dispatches events to the store.
 We can also say that this is the component that would send the callbacks to the presentational components.
-  An example can be: a component that processes notifications and asks a presentational component to display them
+  An example can be: a component that processes notifications and asks a presentational component to display them.
 - Mixed - Some mix between the 2, when one component is not clear to be one or the other.

 Let's refactor a bit and create our `SimpleComponent` into the following: